hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Finland's population is around 5.5 million as of 2022.
 - Roughly 75% of people speak English in Finland.
+- Since 2015, an average of 23k people have immigrated to Finland every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 3- Netherlands